 Building an eCommerce website can seem daunting.
 But in this pandemic-affected world, it can give your business a new avenue of sustainable sales growth.
-And while we’ve done our best to offer an estimate based on our experience as a custom web application development company, the final price is influenced by several variables.
+And while we’ve done our best to offer an estimate based on our experience as a web design and development company, the final price is influenced by several variables.

 If you’re a new business or expect no more than five-figure annual sales from your online store, you may use the ‘20% of annual sales as eCommerce website development cost’ thumb rule mentioned at the beginning.
 But if you want an accurate picture of which horse is right for your course, get in touch with our eCommerce expert now.

 Thank you for reading!
 If you liked this post, do subscribe to get informative posts about web and mobile development, data analytics, and eCommerce delivered to your inbox.